widok/widok/docs/chapters/08-bindings.md

 ```

 ## Font-Awesome
 The Font-Awesome bindings include all icons in camel-case notation.
-For convenient usage, rename it when you import the object:
+For convenience, rename the object when you import it:

 ```scala
 import org.widok.bindings.{FontAwesome => fa}